jpease/timogin/manual/performance/1on1s.markdown

 * Does the person have the resources available to make those changes?
   * Does the person know those resources are available?

-**See Also:**
-* Elements of professional growth
-* Helping staff set goals
-* How to give effective feedback

 ### Frequency
 * **Direct Reports**
 I strongly recommend a weekly 1on1 for all direct reports.
 If you find a weekly schedule seems too much, that tends to indicate either too many direct reports or misguided priorities.

 * **Skip Levels**
 The frequency of these will be largely dictated by the number of staff in the team, department, or organization that you are responsible for.
 The advice I'd offer is to schedule time each week to hold a few of these.
 I find these are an important tool to keep a holistic viewpoint.